sebastiansandqvist/s-valid/README.md

 This module simplifies validation that requires regular expressions or multiple steps.
 It will not include anything that is already simple to calculate and reason about, such as string length.

-[is.js](https://github.com/arasatasaygin/is.js) provided some of the regular expressions used behind-the-scenes, however the following improvements have been made to them:

-- URLs can include the port number and be IP addresses without failing
-- Affirmative string values can include any capitalization
-- "on" is also considered affirmative (useful for capturing checkbox values in POST requests)
-- Negatory string values ("off", "no", "false") have been added
-- More credit card types will pass validation

 ## Installation
 ```bash
 npm install --save s-valid